-New standards require each apprentice to receive a minimum of 20% off-the-job training as part of their working week, to support their ongoing learning.
+New standards require each apprentice to receive a minimum of 6 hours of training as part of their working week, to support their ongoing learning.
 Please see Appendix D for Guidance.

 Each learner will be individually assessed and have their own unique starting point on the programme.
 Part of this process will be to take into account any previous relevant teaching, learning and skills that they have acquired.